jaxsonpd/better-serial/README.md

 sorry state of the serial monitor offering available especially on windows.
 Its key features are listed below.

+Currently it works most of the time but can enter strange fail states on linux due to poor exit handling.

 ### Implemented:
 - Easy sending of command chars in a way that can be viewed.
 - Automatic open when device is detected.
 - No separate send box just acts like a terminal.
 - Ability to display non-printable ascii chars.
+- Auto resume on device reconnection (without application restart).

 ### To be implemented:
-- Auto resume on device reconnection (without application restart).

 - Listing of available serial ports.
 - Configurable UI
 - End of packet identifier (to force a new line on chars other than `\n`)